Core Simulation Rules

 1. Allocation

-Example: A player has 100 points this turn.
+Example: A participant has 100 points this turn.
 They allocate 60% to “Economy” and 40% to “Environment”.
-That is valid (100%).
-If instead they allocate 80% to “Economy” and 30% to “Environment” → this exceeds 100% and the move is invalid.
-Allocation points= mov_alloc.
+That is valid because the total allocation is 100%.
+If instead they allocate 80% to “Economy” and 30% to “Environment”, the move exceeds 100% and is invalid.
+Allocation points are recorded as mov_alloc.

 2. Cooperation